 Share the awareness - help others catch melanoma early!

-Share your support by posting or tweeting these sample statuses and tell your friends and followers to do the same!
+Share your support by posting or tweeting these sample social media statuses and tell your friends to do the same!
 Then, change your profile pictures to share the importance of early detection and melanoma awareness.

 Facebook (use #GetNaked, #melanoma and be sure to Like the MRF’s Facebook page):

 - I'm ready to #GetNaked, are you?
 Did you know 1 in 50 Americans will be diagnosed with #melanoma, the deadliest form of skin cancer, in their lifetime?
 Join me in showing support for everyone who has had melanoma or knows someone with melanoma - share this status and change your profile picture – telling the world you’re not afraid to #GetNaked if it means you’ve saved just one life. www.melanoma.org/getnaked

 - Detecting #melanoma early might mean the difference between life and death. #GetNaked with a loved one and check your skin!
 Help me raise awareness about melanoma by sharing this status and changing your profile pic – tell the world you’re not afraid to #GetNaked! www.melanoma.org/getnaked

 - Are you ready to #GetNaked & check your moles?
 Catching #melanoma early could save your life.
 Share this status if you or someone you know has melanoma & change your profile picture to show your support! www.melanoma.org/getnaked

 Twitter (use #GetNaked, #melanoma and the MRF’s Twitter handle, @CureMelanoma, so we can retweet you!):

 - Pls share to tell the world you’re not afraid to #GetNaked to raise #melanoma awareness @CureMelanoma http://ow.ly/vHp5w

 - Save lives by raising awareness of #melanoma - change yr pic & tell the world ur ready to #GetNaked for #melanoma! @CureMelanoma http://ow.ly/vHp5w